carrycurious/mask-detection-transfer-learning/tranferlearning_mask/README.md

 ## Notes

-- The repository provides a complete pipeline for training, evaluation, and real-time inference.
-- `dataset.yaml` references `images/train` and `images/val` directories and expects `annotations/` to contain VOC XML annotations.
+- This project is built around image-based mask datasets, not direct video training.
+- Live inference supports webcam or video streams using trained weights.
-- The YOLOv1 model is implemented with additional batch normalization and regularization layers to improve stability.
+- The YOLOv1 variant includes additional regularization and batch normalization to improve training stability.
+- The repo is set up to compare modern YOLO and Faster R-CNN performance on mask detection.